WSFS Financial (NASDAQ:WSFS) Stock Price Down 4.7%

 Several analysts have recently weighed in on WSFS shares.
-Zacks Investment Research downgraded shares of WSFS Financial from a “hold” rating to a “sell” rating in a research note on Saturday, September 4th.
+Seaport Res Ptn reaffirmed a “neutral” rating on shares of WSFS Financial in a research note on Friday, August 20th.
 Keefe, Bruyette & Woods downgraded shares of WSFS Financial from an “outperform” rating to a “market perform” rating and set a $56.00 price target for the company. in a research note on Sunday.
-Stephens decreased their price target on shares of WSFS Financial from $58.50 to $53.00 and set an “equal weight” rating for the company in a research note on Friday, August 6th.
 Seaport Global Securities started coverage on shares of WSFS Financial in a research note on Friday, August 20th.
 They set a “neutral” rating for the company.
-Finally, DA Davidson lifted their price target on shares of WSFS Financial from $48.00 to $54.00 and gave the company a “neutral” rating in a research note on Monday.
-One research analyst has rated the stock with a sell rating and seven have assigned a hold rating to the stock.
-According to MarketBeat.com, WSFS Financial presently has an average rating of “Hold” and a consensus target price of $55.40.
+Stephens decreased their price target on shares of WSFS Financial from $58.50 to $53.00 and set an “equal weight” rating for the company in a research note on Friday, August 6th.
+Finally, Zacks Investment Research downgraded shares of WSFS Financial from a “hold” rating to a “sell” rating in a research note on Saturday, September 4th.
+One equities research analyst has rated the stock with a sell rating and seven have assigned a hold rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $55.40.

 The company has a market cap of $2.48 billion, a P/E ratio of 9.41 and a beta of 1.34.
 The company has a quick ratio of 0.83, a current ratio of 0.84 and a debt-to-equity ratio of 0.13.
 The business’s 50 day moving average is $47.49 and its 200 day moving average is $48.41.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, November 18th.
-Investors of record on Thursday, November 4th will be paid a $0.13 dividend.
-This represents a $0.52 dividend on an annualized basis and a yield of 0.99%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, November 18th.
+Shareholders of record on Thursday, November 4th will be issued a $0.13 dividend.
+This represents a $0.52 annualized dividend and a yield of 0.99%.
 The ex-dividend date is Wednesday, November 3rd.
-WSFS Financial’s dividend payout ratio (DPR) is 27.23%.
+WSFS Financial’s dividend payout ratio is currently 27.23%.

 A number of hedge funds and other institutional investors have recently added to or reduced their stakes in WSFS.
 Haverford Trust Co. purchased a new position in WSFS Financial in the second quarter worth $29,000.
 Lazard Asset Management LLC purchased a new position in WSFS Financial in the first quarter worth $35,000.
 Key Financial Inc grew its holdings in WSFS Financial by 77.6% in the second quarter.
 Key Financial Inc now owns 801 shares of the bank’s stock worth $35,000 after purchasing an additional 350 shares during the last quarter.
 FORA Capital LLC purchased a new position in WSFS Financial in the first quarter worth $52,000.
 Finally, Sterling Investment Advisors Ltd. grew its holdings in WSFS Financial by 23.2% in the second quarter.
 Sterling Investment Advisors Ltd. now owns 3,720 shares of the bank’s stock worth $173,000 after purchasing an additional 700 shares during the last quarter.
 88.54% of the stock is currently owned by institutional investors and hedge funds.